Turnkey John J. Lanahan

 BURGLAR KILLS TURNKEY

-The murder of Turnkey Lannahan happened before the eyes of Lieut.
-W. F. Klinefelter and patrolman Crass and Traupe had taken Wozniak to the Police Station for examination as to his possession of watches and jewelry.
+The murder of Turnkey Lannahan happened before the eyes of Lieutenant .
+W. F. Klinefelter, and patrolmen Crass and Traupe had taken Wozniak to the police station for examination as to his possession of watches and jewelry.
 Which he was trying to dispose of to a Harrison Street secondhand dealer.

 Headquarters Detective J. F. Dougherty, of the homicide squad, in making an investigation after the shooting, obtained information indicating that Wozniak fired the shots with the idea of affecting his escape after realizing that imprisonment was unavoidable.